harshittaaa/harshittaaa/README.md

 - 👋 Hi, I’m @harshittaaa
 - 👀 I’m interested in learning new things everyday and make everyday insightful by working with tech savy people.
 - 🌱 I’m currently learning how to manage my tasks properly by alloting some time to different pieces of work.
-- 💞️ I’m looking to collaborate on ReactJS projects or a startup because I love working for startups and I have already worked with many startups on diferent technologies like Angular, React, Firebase.
+- 💞️ I’m looking to collaborate on ReactJS projects or a startup because I love working for startups and I have already worked with many startups on different tech stack sucha sas like Angular, React, Firebase, TypeScript(it's awesome).
 I believe in thrill in work stays when you work with others in a collaboration.
 - 📫 You can reach me by dropping an email at harshitagd.16@gmail.com

 <!---